Phone: (585) 753-5541 (Smoking Code - Clean Indoor Air Act)

 The law applies to virtually all places of business.
 Business owners are required to inform employees and patrons that smoking is prohibited indoors—including private offices and smoking rooms—and to post No Smoking signs in conspicuous places within their establishment.

-The Monroe County Health Department will regularly inspect facilities that are under permit from us (such as bars and restaurants) to determine compliance, respond to complaints that we receive from the public, and take enforcement action against businesses that fail to comply with various provisions of the law.
+The Monroe County Health Department regularly inspects facilities that are under permit from us and responds to complaints that we receive from the public to determine compliance with various provisions of the law.

-Questions about how the statewide smoking law applies to your business can be answered by calling the Health Department at 585 753-5541.
+Questions about how the statewide smoking law applies to your business can be answered by calling (585) 753-5541.